destairdenbi/training-material/2019-03-06_denbi_training_in_rostock/README.md

 ## Run our Docker container

-To run our Docker containers on our machines, we use Docker for Windows.
-Follow these steps to run our container:
+To run Docker containers on our machines, we use [Docker for Windows](https://docs.docker.com/docker-for-windows/).
+Follow these steps to run [our Galaxy docker container](https://github.com/destairdenbi/galaxy-modular-workflow-generator):
 - Click on the Windows icon (bottom left), select *Programme*, and double click to open Docker for Windows
 - Docker is starting (tray icon bottom right)
 - When *Docker is running*